 Sustainable food systems are the keystone that most tightly connects our environment, society, and economy.
 We cannot achieve the ambitious UN Sustainable Development Goals without transforming our food system.
 Today’s sustainable food system is a marvel: there are over 200 million fewer hungry people today than in 1990 despite a two billion increase in global population.
 But it will not be able to sustainably support us tomorrow.

-Resonance has been working with the Platform for Accelerating the Circular Economy (PACE) community over the last year to develop a Circular Economy Action Agenda for Food to be launched in early 2021.
+Resonance has been working with the Platform for Accelerating the Circular Economy (PACE) community to develop and launch a Circular Economy Action Agenda for Food.
 The “circular economy” provides a vision of an economic system that is restorative, regenerative, and resilient by design – moving from extractive to renewable resource use, keeping materials in use, and repurposing waste.

-Here are the four sectors that can activate sustainable food systems:
+From businesses to financial institutions, here are the four sectors that can activate sustainable food systems.

 How Businesses Can Activate Sustainable Food Systems

 The role of individual businesses for sustainable food systems will depend on their position in the value chain.
 Here are a few starting points for important business segments:

 - Retailers are the link to customers and can use their leverage to incentivize brands to reduce food waste and increase the sustainability of food production in their supply chains.

 - Food brands can develop stronger contractual relationships with their suppliers to help finance their transition to sustainable production practices.
 Brands can also design new recipes that use regeneratively-grown ingredients or that incorporate by-products that were formerly considered waste.

 - Input suppliers can develop new technology and infrastructure to ease farm transitions away from extractive methods.
 This might include upgrading to equipment that supports multi-crop systems such as agroforestry and replacing unsustainable pesticides and fertilizers with biological-based additives.